Outfitter

 Huaraz to the Huayhuash

-To get to the Alpine Circuit, hire a private ride from Huaraz to Rondoy for ~$120 USD each way + S/20 tip.
-Rondoy is a homestead at the foot of the north end of the Huayhuash and situated on the road between Llamac and Quartelhuain (about 15k E of Llamac and 4km S of Quartelhuain).
-The ride from Huaraz is 4-5h, with the first half (to Chiquian) being on pavement and the second half on a gravel road with a soft shoulder and with much exposure.
-Request a cautious driver.
-Fees of S/30 per person are extracted in Llamac and S/15 per person in Pocpa.
+The Alpine Circuit begins in Rondoy, a nondescript homestead at the foot of the north end of the Huayhuash and situated on the road between Llamac and Quartelhuain (about 15k E of Llamac and 4km S of Quartelhuain).
+The ride from Huaraz is 4-5h, with the first half (to Chiquian) being on pavement and the second half on a gravel road with a soft shoulder and much exposure.
+Fees of S/50 per person are extracted in Llamac and S/20 per person in Pocpa.
+Please do not try to haggle or avoid paying fees as it jeopardizes access to the Alpine Circuit (see Access Issues).
+Until ~2005, approaching the Huayhuash involved a 2-day walk from Chiquian.
+The roads from Chiquian to Llamac and then from Llamac to Rondoy were completed in the 2010s, improving access to the Huayhuash.
+Between Llamac and Rondoy, the road passes under the Susana Mine (lead, silver, zinc).

 Equipment and Food